AdGuard Home review — DNS ad blocker for your entire network

 - Setting up a GL.iNet travel router — activating AdGuard Home on GL.iNet

-- Which network setup fits your threat profile? — DNS blocking in context of your total network security
+- Which network setup fits your profile? — DNS blocking in context of your total network security

 - Security without buying anything — free steps including DNS adjustment